 Without identification and proper management, a concussion can result in permanent brain damage and in rare occasions, even death.
-A child who suffers a second concussion before they are symptom free from the first one is susceptible to a longer recovery, and Second Impact Syndrome - a rare condition that causes rapid and severe brain swelling.
-Staff play a crucial role in the identification of a suspected concussion as well as the monitoring of a child with a concussion
+Someone who suffers a second concussion before they are symptom free from the first one is susceptible to a longer recovery, and Second Impact Syndrome - a rare condition that causes rapid and severe brain swelling.
+Staff play a crucial role in the identification of a suspected concussion as well as the monitoring of someone with a concussion